codetot-web/codetot-gravity-forms-tracking/README.txt

 == Description ==

 This is a Gravity Forms addons.
 It requires your website must have Gravity Forms installed.
-We use cookies to collect URL parameters which are limited to `utm_source`, `utm_size` and `utm_campaign`.
+We use cookies to collect URL parameters which are limited to `utm_source`, `utm_medium` and `utm_campaign`.

 == Installation ==